 Human World

-People standing on a pier with their phones raised at the skyscrapers and orange sun by the horizon.
+People standing on a pier with their phones raised.
+Sun at horizon between distant skyscrapers.

 View at EarthSky Community Photos. | Walter Karling at Gantry Plaza State Park, Long Island City, took this image on July 12, 2022.
 Walter wrote: “Photographing Manhattanhenge from Queens looking east toward Manhattan.”
 Thank you, Walter!